thorehusfeldt/wcfd/index.md

 Here’s how to have the most fun:

-* Bring your own laptop, which must be able to connect to the ITU wireless network, for instance via eduroam.
+* Bring your own laptop, which must be able to connect to the wireless network, for instance via eduroam.
 * One laptop per team
 * Up to three people per team, three is best
 * The event lasts for three hours and contains half a dozen problems.